Understanding mortgage interest and how it’s calculated

 What is an interest-only mortgage?

-As the name suggests, with an interest-only mortgage, you only pay the interest every month.
+As the name suggests, with an interest-only mortgage, you only pay the interest on your home loan every month.
 However, you’ll have to pay off the capital at the end of the mortgage term.
-So, it’s a good idea to have a repayment plan in place.
+So, you’ll need to have a repayment plan in place to qualify for an interest-only mortgage.

 Compare mortgages with MoneySuperMarket